The Gallery Studio Theatre

 After its use as a Chapel ended it was a little neglected and eventually became a store for Ipswich Museum which it backs on to.
 Then in the early 1990’s the towns Wolsey Theatre (and its Artistic Director Dick Tuckey) were given permission to convert it to a studio theatre of around 100 seats to complement its larger ‘main house’ just down the road on Civic Drive.
 It was opened in 1992 by Ipswich ‘native’ Sir Trevor Nunn and over the next 27 years, had an important role in the Wolsey’s, and its reincarnation the New Wolsey’s output.
 In 2019 the New Wolsey handed back the lease to Ipswich Borough Council and this is where we became involved!
 After short negotiations IBC agreed terms with us to take over the lease and we were due to get the keys at the end of March 2020.
 Unfortunately global events intervened and it was another 14 months until we finally moved in on the 14th May 2021.
-The Mystery of Edwin Drood was our first show in September 2021, and have a full programme of shows earmarked for autumn 2021 and into 2022.
+The Mystery of Edwin Drood was our first show in September 2021.

 We are so excited to be keeping the Studio as a live theatre venue and look forward to welcoming you there soon!